 The University works to identify and develop alternative admission programs that offer prospective students a clear path to completion of an undergraduate degree at the University.
 These programs include: Path to Admission through Co-Enrollment (PACE), a co-enrollment program with Austin Community College, and the Coordinated Admission Program (CAP), a University of Texas System program through which students enroll in a UT System university during their freshman year and then transfer to UT Austin-after successfully completing the program requirements-in order to complete their undergraduate studies.
-Information about PACE requirements are available on Texas Admissions -Freshman.
-Information about CAP requirements are available on Texas Admissions - Freshman.
+Information about PACE and CAP requirements are available on Texas Admissions - Freshman.